 How does God come into our world?
 As a baby.
 He is born in Bethlehem.
 He enters into the family of Mary and Joseph.
 Today we celebrate the Feast of this Holy Family.
 We celebrate the mystery of the child Jesus living with his parents.

-The images we saw in recent weeks and months on TV of people – [women, babies, young children and men] being rescued by Irish Navy and other ships or arriving in rickety boats at European ports, walking the roads in southern Europe – these should help us think about what it must have been like for Mary and Joseph as they were forced to travel from Nazareth to Bethlehem, finding no welcome and then, after the birth of Jesus, having to flee south to a foreign land to escape the evil intentions of Herod.
+The images we saw in recent years on TV of people – [women, babies, young children and men] being rescued by Irish Navy and other ships or arriving in rickety boats at European ports, walking the roads in southern Europe – these should help us think about what it must have been like for Mary and Joseph as they were forced to travel from Nazareth to Bethlehem, finding no welcome and then, after the birth of Jesus, having to flee south to a foreign land to escape the evil intentions of Herod.
 The image of a glowing fire at Christmas and every one dressed up and feeling happy – that is the complete opposite to the reality of that first Christmas.
 Today, many people, despite their own family problems, can draw hope, consolation and inspiration from the family of Nazareth.